Worship Planning Theme: Grace

 Prevenient Grace

-This form of grace is about God reaching out to us in love.
+This form of grace is about God reaching out in love.
 Prevenient means to “come before.”
 Thus, prevenient grace is "grace that comes before our response to God, before our acceptance of grace, before we’re even aware of God at all.
 Prevenient grace is available to all people, whether they ever accept that love or not.” (source)

 Justifying Grace